weilingx46/workshop-ws-5-10-deployment-docker/README.md

 From this point on, you can run your app on any computer by simply running ```docker run -p 8080:80 USERNAME/getting-started:tag-youre-it```.

 No matter where ```docker run``` executes, it pulls your image, along with Python and all the dependencies from ```requirements.txt```, and runs your code.
-It all travels together in a neat little package, and you don’t need to install anything on the host machine for Docker to run it.
+It all travels together in a neat little package, and you don’t need to install a new environment on the host machine for Docker to run it.

 ### What to submit: